mrthat/cvpr15choy/rebuttal/rebuttal.md

 Sigma inversion time [R2]: Sigma is a covariance matrix of size (W x H x F) x (W x H x F) where W and H are the number of HOG cells in a row and a column, and F is the dimension of HOG feature [Hariharan et al. 12].
-In practice, we used high-resolution template and the resulting covariance matrix was around 7000x7000 (~180MByte in single precision).
-Thus, using the Cholesky decomposition, it took more than 4 seconds on i7-4770K.
-To get extra speed up, we also tried to make use of the Toeplitz-Block-Toeplitz structure and achieved O(n log n) time complexity using DFT but the time complexity coefficient was too large and the non-zero pattern destroys the Toeplitz structure.
+In practice, we used high-resolution templates, resulting in a covariance matrix size of about 7000x7000 (~180MByte in single precision).
+Thus, using the Cholesky decomposition, inversion took more than 4 seconds on i7-4770K.
+To get an extra speed-up, we also tried to make use of the Toeplitz-Block-Toeplitz structure and achieved O(n log n) time complexity using DFT but the time complexity coefficient was too large and the non-zero pattern destroys the Toeplitz structure.
 We